Flemmli97/Flan/README.md

 Server side land claiming mod for fabric

-To use flan in your dependencies add the following snippet to your build.gradle (1.16 version. see 1.17 branch for that)
+To use flan in your dependencies add the following snippet to your build.gradle

 ```gradle
 repositories {